Ashok0/EnderalVREssentials/README.md

 - Delete ESP files.

 [**Remove Blurry Snowflakes v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/38358): This mod removes the blurry snowflakes by using a transparent texture.
 The normal snowflakes are still present.

-[**WiZkiD Parallax Farmhouses 2k No Parallax v1.4**](https://www.nexusmods.com/skyrimspecialedition/mods/39185?tab=files): A complete overhaul of all farmhouses related models with high quality textures.
-This overhaul includes exteriors, interiors, basement and stonewalls.

 [**Glorious Doors of Skyrim v1.03**](https://www.nexusmods.com/skyrimspecialedition/mods/32376): All-In-One pack of all my doors including a handy Fomod installer and a new Dwemer door!
 - Delete ESP files.